Programs: Beckman Scholars Program

 - Alexander Au (class of 2000) worked with Professor of Biology Judy Owen to examine regulation of B lymphocyte apoptosis as a function of cell division.

-- Katie Connell (class of 2001) worked with Associate Professor of Chemistry Karin Åkerfeldt to study the domain organization of calbindin D28k, a unique EF-hand protein.
+- Katie Connell (class of 2001) worked with Professor of Chemistry Karin Åkerfeldt to study the domain organization of calbindin D28k, a unique EF-hand protein.